-The siphon brewing method was invented in the 1840's and up to now, many coffee fans still enjoy it.
-Not only does it employ great theatricality and sensory experience, it also produces a clean, delicate, delicious flavor.
-While this method requires precise attention and skill, this recipe will help you become a coffee chemist yourself to create the perfect cup.
+The siphon brewing method was invented in the 1840s, and many coffee fans still enjoy it today.
+Not only does it exhibit great theatricality and sensory experience.
+It also produces a clean, delicate, and delicious flavor.
+While this method

 Wet your coffee filter with warm water for about five minutes.
 Then, position the filter inside the upper chamber of your siphon brewer – pull and hook the end of the string to the bottom of the glass tube.
 Set the glass chamber aside.